 Annual Orthospinology Symposium

 A review of the fundamental concepts of Orthospinology, presented by a stellar lineup of inter-professional and inter-procedural speakers revealing the Art, Science, History and Philosophy of Upper Cervical Chiropractic in current research and topics of interest.
 This seminar is open to all registrants regardless of whether Basic I or Basic II classes have been completed, and is mandatory for those seeking Orthospinology Certification.
 The Fall offering of this seminar in Atlanta provides 15 continuing education credit hours (some states excluded).
-Click here to view the course agenda for our upcoming seminar.
+Click here to view the course agenda for past seminars.

 Risk Management and Georgia Law